What do you want to know about periods and sex?

-Too, because our hormone levels change during each menstrual cycle, for some women, that will have an impact on how aroused we get.
-When estrogen levels are highest, that can put a damper on our testosterone, the sex hormone both men and women have which is a heavy hitter when it comes to how aroused, or sexually excited, we get.
+Too, because hormone levels change during each menstrual cycle, for some people that will have an impact on arousal.
+When estrogen levels are highest, that can put a damper on our testosterone, the sex hormone everyone has which is a heavy hitter when it comes to how aroused, or sexually excited, we get.
 Coincidentally, those times tend to be the opposite times described above.
 If you're not feeling highly aroused, you're not going to self-lubricate as much, and your vaginal opening and canal also aren't going to loosen as much, either or both of which can have an impact on what sex feels like.

 Without enough lubrication and without enough loosening, sex with vaginal entry -- like vaginal intercourse or entry with fingers -- will not only not feel so great, but if you're dry enough or "tight" enough it can even cause some small wounds to your vagina or vulva, which of course make it all feel even worse, and can also cause bleeding or spotting, particularly if you're also using condoms or your partner is circumcised.